Our16bitwars/Hi/README.md

 If i hide behind someone completely, showing like almost nothing of my skin or have "dni/dniu___" it means either im not mentally okay to interact in that moment or im being comforted by someone.

-My closest friends are
+My closest friends are....

 (Listed by how close i am to them!)

-♡Rosalina & rae♡ <- closest friends<33
+♡ Rosalina & Rae ♡ <- closest friends and comfort people ily guys sm <33 /p

 ♡Hika

 ♡Toya

+♡ Rei

 ♡Mafu

 ♡Izzy

-Im mostly with hika or rae! ^^
+Im mostly with hika or rae .

-they are my comfort ppl ^_^

 Usually goofing around on pjsk area mostly with friends or alone .